Clemapfel/jluna/docs/manual.md

 bool operator!=(const Type& other) const;
 ```

-For the sake of brevity, we will refer to type `B: A <: B` as `B` being "higher" or "more abstract" than `A` for the rest of the section.
+This ordering becomes relevant when talking about `TypeVar`s.
+TypeVars can be thought of as a sub-graph of the type-graph that has an upper and lower bound.
+An unrestricted types upper bound is `Any` while it's lower bound is `Union{}`.
+A declaration like `T where {T <: Integer}` restricts the upper bound to `Integer`, though any type that is "lower" along the sub-graph originating at `Integer` can still bind to `T`.
+This is important to keep in mind.

 ### Type Info

-When gathering information about types, it is important to understand the difference between a types *fields*, its *paramaters*, its *methods* and its *properties*.
-Consider the following type:
+When gathering information about types, it is important to understand the difference between a types fields, its parameters, its methods and its properties.
+Consider the following type declaration:

 ```julia
 # in julia